eagleusb/a-random-sysadmin-logbook/openstack-neutron.md

 # L3 agent
     Neutron has an API extension to allow administrators and tenants to create "routers" that connect to L2 networks.
 Known as the "neutron-l3-agent", it uses the Linux IP stack and iptables to perform L3 forwarding and NAT.
 In order to support multiple routers with potentially overlapping IP addresses, neutron-l3-agent defaults to using Linux network namespaces to provide isolated forwarding contexts.

-# Neutron networking node services
+# Neutron networking node active services
 - ML2 plug-in
   - OpenVSwitch service,agent or Linux bridges (legacy)
 - L3 agent i.e. qrouter (iptables) with different namespaces per tenant/project
 - DHCP agent
 - Metadata agent

+**Note**

+VXLAN or GRE are technics used to encapsulate L2 traffic inside an L3 network to bypass VLAN limitations.
 ****

 *Networking node overview with legacy Linux br*